Leica Camera: Notable adherents and photographers

 Leica cameras are particularly associated with street photography, especially in the latter twentieth century; they were used by photographers such as Henri Cartier-Bresson and Sebastião Salgado.

 Antique trade and collecting

-Leica cameras, lenses, accessories and sales literature are collectibles.
+Leica cameras, lenses, accessories and sales literature are collectible.
 There are dozens of Leica books and collector's guides, notably the three-volume Leica, an Illustrated History by James L. Lager.
-Early or rare cameras and accessories can have very high prices.
+Early or rare cameras and accessories can sell for very high prices.
 For instance, an anonymous buyer bought a rare 1923 Leica camera for 2.6 million euros ($2.8 million) at an auction in Vienna.
-Notably, Leica cameras sporting military markings are highly valued; this started a market for refurbished Soviet copies with fake markings.
+Notably, Leica cameras with military markings are highly valued; this started a market for refurbished Soviet copies with fake markings.

 Cameras

 The earliest Leica prototypes were developed by the company Ernst Leitz GmbH during the first years of the 20th century, but marketing did not commence until the mid-1920s.
 The Leicas were innovative, by orienting the image frame sideways for the 35 mm film as opposed to the cine-camera tradition of across the film strip.
 The cameras were compact with collapsible lenses, for hiking and biking.
 The rangefinder feature was added to the Leica II in 1932, and that year both rangefinder and viewfinder cameras became available with interchangeable lenses.
 In 1933 the Leica III offered slow-speed shutter controls and a fast 1/1000 s shutter speed, and various iterations of the III (a,b,c,d,f,&g) series became the flagship models and best sellers into the late 1950s.
 Further iterations of models I and II were offered but did not sell well.

 Prior to WWII, Leica and competing Contax cameras from Zeiss Ikon were considered to be the finest 35 mm cameras, but post-WWII the companies had competition from Soviet and Japanese copies.
 During the 1950s Japanese quality and innovation, along with low pricing, devastated the European camera industry.
 Leica became an expensive type of camera bought largely by professional or serious photographers.
 However, the advent of reflex camera technology made rangefinders somewhat obsolete, leaving Leica the main product of a diminishing market segment.
 Leica has remained a notable tradename into the 21st Century.

 The original producer of the cameras, Ernst Leitz GmbH, is now three independent companies: Leica Camera AG, Leica Geosystems AG, and Leica Microsystems GmbH, which manufacture cameras, geo survey equipment, and microscopes, respectively.
 Leica Microsystems GmbH owns the Leica brand and licenses its use to the other two companies.